-The current offer for the Marriott Rewards credit card is pretty appealing – spend just $3,000 in three months and earn 80,000 bonus points plus a minimum of one point per dollar spent.
+The current offer for the Marriott Rewards credit card is pretty appealing – spend just $3,000 in three months and earn 75,000 bonus points plus a minimum of two points per dollar spent.

-You can actually earn even more if you happen to spend at a Marriott, which earns 5X per dollar, or 2X if you buy airfare, dine out, or rent a car.
+You can actually earn even more if you happen to spend at a Marriott, which earns 6X per dollar.

 You just have to add that authorized user during the first three months and make sure the first purchase happens during that time span as well.
 Pretty simple, really.

 Book Four Nights, Get Fifth Night Free with Marriott

 - If you use your Marriott points to book 4 consecutive nights